tathanhdinh/gtkrs-tutorials/src/chapter_04/objects.md

 **GtkFileChooserDialogs** will be used to program the file open/save/save as buttons.
 They simply open a file chooser dialog where you are given the choice to select a file.
 The GTK Rust API is a bit under-developed in this part, as you will see.
-One particular gotcha is that the **FileChooserDialogs** that you obtain from this API do not take advantage of Rust's **Drop** trait.
+One particular gotcha is that the **GtkFileChooserDialogs** that you obtain from this API do not take advantage of Rust's **Drop** trait.
 Not to worry though, as we will be creating abstractions ourselves.

 ```rust